 Be a rock… a gray rock

-“Gray Rock” is a term coined in 2012 by Skylar, a blogger who wrote the article “The Gray Rock Method of Dealing with Psychopaths” (2018).
+“Gray Rock” is a term coined by Skylar, a blogger who wrote the article “The Gray Rock Method of Dealing with Psychopaths” (2018).

 If you’ve never tried the “Gray Rock” method, you’re missing out on a really effective tool.

 Gray Rock is a technique that causes emotionally unbalanced people to lose interest in you.
 The method completely removes any emotional charge or drama from your interaction with them.
 When you use Gray Rock, it removes all narcissistic supply.

 - Appear calm, even if you’re not.